01 of 05

 Directions: If you'd like to see the other love lock locations in London on the same day here are the directions to the next location: Walk past Shakespeare's Globe and Borough Market, past London Bridge, beside HMS Belfast and then City Hall before reaching Tower Bridge.Continue to 4 of 5 below.

 04 of 05

 Anything else to spot?
 There are lots of good views from this bridge so just take it all in.
 And do wave to the boats that pass underneath as it's considered good luck for them to get a wave from someone on Tower Bridge.
-I also like to stand right in the middle and look through the gap to the River Thames below.
-Stand there when a heavy vehicle drives... by and you'll feel the bridge wobble.
+Stand right in the middle and look through the gap to the River Thames below.
+Stand there when a heavy vehicle drives by and you'll feel the bridge wobble.

 Nearest tube stations: London Bridge (on the south side) or Tower Hill (on the north side).

 Directions: If you'd like to see the other love lock locations in London on the same day here are the directions to the next location: Catch the 78 bus from Tower Bridge (going north) to Shoreditch.Continue to 5 of 5 below.

 In London, this loving idea has spread from bridges to a wire fence opposite Shoreditch High Street Overground station.
 From the station entrance/exit simply look across the street to your left.
 You really can't miss them as there are over 100 padlocks here at the last count.

 Anything else to spot?
 Look out for street art in this part of town.
 And head down Brick Lane to hop between the curry houses and to shop for vintage clothes in the many boutiques.
 Spitalfields Market is just around the corner for stalls selling quirky gifts, clothes, and jewelry.